andrewhowdencom/docs.littleman.co/Websites/Evaluation.rst

 Retailers        ✓
 ========== ===============

+Data Completeness
+"""""""""""""""""
+Ranking on importance, from 100 (extremely important) to 10 (not very important at all).

+Product
+- Name (100)
+- Price (90)

+-

 Help
 ----
 How much time does it take for a client to get in touch with you?